Blog

 The Value of Natural Textile Dyes

 Sustainable fashion always includes natural textile dyes.
-When weighed against synthetic colors, they are far greener because they are biodegradable, non-toxic, and frequently made from renewable materials.
-Natural dyes also promote biodiversity and age-old, handed down dying techniques.
+When compared to synthetic colors, natural dyes are far greener because they are biodegradable, non-toxic, and frequently made from renewable materials.
+Natural dyes also promote biodiversity and age-old, handed-down dying techniques.

 Benefits of Natural Textile Dyes